PivotLLM/MCPProbe/README.md

 # MCPProbe

-A comprehensive Go application for testing and interacting with MCP (Model Context Protocol) servers.
-MCPProbe not only discovers server capabilities but also provides full tool calling functionality, allowing you to execute MCP tools directly from the command line with parameters and see their responses.
+This utility is for testing MCP (Model Context Protocol) servers.
+MCPProbe enumerates server capabilities and provides full tool calling functionality, allowing you to execute MCP tools directly from the command line and see their responses.

 ## Features